 What Is Credit Monitoring?

 Credit monitoring is an optional service you can pay for.
 It protects you from the effects of fraud and identity theft.
-For a fee, the credit agency with whom you sign up with will actively monitor your credit and alert you to any suspicious activity on your account.
+For a fee, the credit agency with whom you sign up will actively monitor your credit and alert you to any suspicious activity on your account.

 The benefit is that you know if your accounts are comprised, and can take immediate action.
 But the downside is that it doesn’t come cheap.
 Monitoring services start at around $15 a month and go up from there.
-And they also won’t protect you being the victim of fraud.
+And they also won’t protect you from being the victim of fraud.
 Instead, they alert you after the fact.

 Credit Bureau Canada: How to Check Your Credit Score

 Consult the credit bureaus to find out your credit score.
 It’s helpful to have a basic understanding of what they do and how they compile your score.
 A credit bureau gathers and analyzes information from financial institutions and courthouses to determine your reliability as a creditor.
 Then, this information is compiled into your credit report to determine your credit score.

 Equifax Canada is based in Toronto, Ontario, and is one of the two major agencies that provide information and reports from credit bureaus.
 Originally founded in the late 1800s in Atlanta Georgia, Equifax came to Canada early in the 21st century.
 The agency uses technology and access to your credit bureau information to create a credit score that creditors use to determine a consumer’s trustworthiness as a borrower.